panzerdp/dmitripavlutin.com/content/posts/082-triple-equal-object-is/index.md

 Object.is(1, true); // => false
 ```

-The main question is when would you use Object.is() instead of a strict equality check?
+The main question is: when would you use Object.is() instead of a strict equality check?
 Let's find out.

 ## 1. Strick equality check operator